Cellulite affects between 80 to 90 percent of women and 10 percent of men.

 The thyroid helps regulate many functions in the body by constantly releasing a steady stream of hormones into the bloodstream.

 Hormones can play a role in cellulite appearance (which is one of the reasons why it occurs more in women than in men).

 Increasing blood flow to areas such as the stomach, thighs, and buttocks through exercise can help eliminate cellulite (as poor circulation plays a big role in the formation of cellulite).

 According to Dr. Josh Axe, DC, DNM, CNS, a certified doctor of natural medicine and clinical nutritionist, ‘the most effective workouts for keeping cellulite at bay include high-intensity interval training (HIIT), resistance/weight training, and isometric training (like Pilates).’

 Dehydration can play a role in the formation of cellulite.

 According to the Healthline website, by drinking plenty of water, this ‘helps encourage circulation and lymphatic flow.’

 The caffeine found in the coffee has a tightening and stimulating effect on skin, while exfoliating helps to stimulate blood and lymph flow (similar to dry brushing).
 This assists with removing toxins and excess fluid from the body.

 - 3 tbsp coconut sugar

-- Apply 2-3 times a week.
-Results should start to appear within a couple of weeks.
+- Apply this scrub two to three times a week.
+You should start to see results within a couple of weeks.